Benn-Lau/LearnNext13-SSR-CSR/README.md

 ## Whats if there is a problem?
 I don't care but if you need my help just go to the

+## Hmm it seems like deployment work
+Some error were cause by minor error and eslint conflict with prettier code formater
 ## Bug in this application causing scroll resetting

 more info on git hub link: [Link](https://github.com/vercel/next.js/issues/49087)